FAQ's

 No, we do not issue permits.
 After completing Segment 1, your student must pass the written test and driving skills test at the Secretary of State office to obtain their Level 1 License.

-• How do I pay for Segment 1 at All About Driving of Waterford Inc.?
+• How do I pay for Segment 1 at All About Driving?

 • My student just completed Segment 1.
 What do I do now?